kathesch/JuliaTutorial.jl/docs/src/index.md

 <img src="2022-09-29-06-22-00.png" width=400/>
 ```

-Without doing any kind of pivots in our augmented matrix (exchange of rows), our takeaway from this should be that solving a matrix looks a bit like manipulating it into a upper triangular form (forward elimination) followed by manipulating it into simultaneously lower triangular form (backward elimination) which yields an identity matrix and a solution.
+Without doing any kind of pivots in our augmented matrix (exchange of rows), our takeaway from this should be that solving a linear system looks a bit like manipulating it into a upper triangular form (forward elimination) followed by manipulating it into simultaneously lower triangular form (backward elimination) which yields an identity matrix and a solution.

 More explicitly, starting from the first column of that (augmented) matrix $A_{aug}$, we apply exactly the row operations (adding and multiplying multiples of one row of a matrix to another) such that we zero out the elements below the diagonal.
 Do this for every column of the matrix.
 Then we do the same thing except in reverse starting from the last column of the matrix and above the diagonal to get our identity matrix.